Eight of Pentacles

 The Upright Eight of Pentacles signifies either a need to hone your skills through dedication, learning, and hard work, or to follow a desire to do the same simply to better yourself or explore creative avenues.

-The need may come because you feel constrained in your current career and want to move up a step or two.
-The card suggests this is a good idea because you will be successful.
-The card often has an emphasis on being curious and learning.
-If you have the option of taking courses at work, the card suggests taking them.
-If you are thinking of taking time out to enter (or go back to) education for a period, the card suggests this is a good idea.
+This need arises because you feel constrained in your current career and desperately want to move up.
+The card confirms this is the correct path; you will find success.
+The Eight emphasizes curiosity and continuous learning.
+If you hold the option to take courses at work, take it.
+If you are considering entering (or returning to) formal education, the card confirms it is a wise investment.

-The desire may come from something you have put off for years ‘because life got in the way’ but now have the time or inclination to make it a business or side-project.
-The upright card may encourage you to spend time on a hobby or pastime, turning it into something that others might want to use.
-Painting, writing, music, or creating your own Tarot deck based on other interests… and then realizing that other people might want a copy (which is the route this creator took).
-The possibilities are as endless as your own curiosity and desire to better yourself!
+The desire springs from a project you postponed for years because 'life got in the way', but you now possess the time and inclination to build it into a business or side-hustle.
+The Upright card suggests spending time on a hobby, turning it into something others will want to use (whether painting, writing, music, or creating your own Tarot deck).
+The possibilities remain as endless as your curiosity and your desire to improve yourself.

 The reversed Eight of Pentacles points to a lack of skill, motivation self-belief or a massive dose of impostor-syndrome.

 The card may also point to rushing the learning process and walking before you can run.
-This may seem like failure but is often simply rushing or expecting too much too early.
+This seems like failure, but is often simply rushing or expecting too much too early.
 Learning takes time, and failure is often a constant teacher during the early days.
 This time will pass through perseverance and learning.

 Finally, there is always the problem of impostor-syndrome; comparing yourself to the ideal person who has no fear, who has perfect composure in meetings and always seems to know what to say.
 That person is the same as all of us; constantly working it out, and forever biting their tongue over their mistakes!

 We are all our own worst critic, but impostor-syndrome is just another name for ego, except that we are in on the joke and know we are not perfect.
-Better to realize that is just being human and not a God.
-We can create; rarely perfection but often good enough.
+Better to realize that is just being human and not a god.
+We can create; rarely perfection but good enough.

 Card Design Process

-The use of Hephaestus as the master craftsman was pretty much a given for this card, but the image was always missing something.
-Making the connection that his forge was possibly the living source of his ingenuity rather than ‘just a fire’ added that missing something.
+The use of Hephaestus as the master craftsman was a given for this card, but the initial image lacked impact.
+Making the connection that his forge was the living source of his ingenuity, rather than 'just a fire', provided the missing spark.

 Final Words